-However, while each Phase II general permit will ensure that operators of small MS4s comply with the effluent standards of the Clean Water Act, they will not "require controls to reduce the discharge of pollutants to the maximum extent practicable."
-According to the Phase II Rule, the operator of a small MS4 has complied with the requirement of reducing discharges to the "maximum extent practicable" when it implements its storm water management program, i.e. when it implements its Minimum Measures.
-40 C.F.R. § 122.34(a).
-Nothing in the Phase II regulations requires that NPDES permitting authorities review these Minimum Measures to ensure that the measures that any given operator of a small MS4 has decided to undertake will in fact reduce discharges to the maximum extent practicable.44 See 40 C.F.R. § 123.35 ("As the NPDES Permitting Authority for regulated small MS4s, what is my role?").
-Therefore, under the Phase II Rule, nothing prevents the operator of a small MS4 from misunderstanding or misrepresenting its own stormwater situation and proposing a set of minimum measures for itself that would reduce discharges by far less than the maximum extent practicable.
+However, while each Phase II general permit will likely ensure that operators of small MS4s comply with certain standards of the Clean Water Act, they will not "require controls to reduce the discharge of pollutants to the maximum extent practicable."
+According to the Phase II Rule, the operator of a small MS4 has complied with the requirement of reducing discharges to the "maximum extent practicable" when it implements its stormwater management program, i.e., when it implements its Minimum Measures.
+40 C.F.R. § 122.34(a); see also 64 Fed.
+Reg. at 68753 (stating EPA's anticipation that limitations more stringent that the minimum control measures "will be unnecessary").
+Nothing in the Phase II regulations requires that NPDES permitting authorities review these Minimum Measures to ensure that the measures that any given operator of a small MS4 has decided to undertake will in fact reduce discharges to the maximum extent practicable.32